Henrique Zaga

 Henrique Chagas Moniz de Aragão Gonzaga (born 30 April 1993), known professionally as Henrique Zaga, is a Brazilian actor.

 Early life

 Henrique Zaga was born in Brasília, Brazil's capital city.
-He is of Afro and Native-Brazilian descent through his mother Sônia Gontijo, and Portuguese-Brazilian descent through his father, Admar Gonzaga.
+He is of Euro-Indigenous Brazilian descent.

 Zaga moved to Los Angeles to pursuit his acting career.

 Career

 Zaga gained recognition early in his career, when he was cast as Josh Diaz in the MTV series Teen Wolf.
 Gonzaga later appeared in the Netflix film XOXO, and the series 13 Reasons Why.

 In April 2017, he was cast as Marvel superhero Roberto da Costa / Sunspot in the 20th Century Fox X-Men spin-off film, The New Mutants.

 On 12 November 2021, it was announced that Zaga would star in the Netflix romantic comedy film Beyond the Universe alongside Giulia Be.
 The film was released on 27 October 2022.

 In April 2024, it was announced that Zaga had joined the cast of Warfare, a war film written and directed by Ray Mendoza and Alex Garland.